LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W06-D2-StartOfSprintReminders.md

 ## Pull Requests

+- Creating a PR
-- Should be for just one user story; unless there are two stories that are interdependnt and can't be implmented separately.
+  - Should be for one user story, unless:
+    - There are two stories that are interdependnt and can't be implmented separately.
+    - One or more child issues (tasks) are complete and testable, evan thought the story isn't complete.
-  - Include the user story ID number
+  - Include the user story or issue ID.
   - Should reference a functional and/or integration or unit test.
-- Can be for a bug fix.
+  - Can be for a bug fix or non-user-story task.
+- Reviewing a PR
+  - Actually reveiw the code and check for best practices.
+  - Test the feature and evaluate the test (either written or automated) to ensure that it fully tests the feature.
+  - If there are issues, give feedback in the PR comments and be specific about what you think needs to be revised.
+- Closing a PR
+  - It must either pass review, or be determined to be unneeded.
+  - The team can establish a team practice as to whether it is the reviewer or the author of the PR who merges the PR into main.